What is the Chrome Web Store?

 Chrome Web Store availability

 You can install free items from Chrome Web Store anywhere in the world.
-To pay for apps, extensions or browser themes, you need a Google Wallet account.
-Check if Google Wallet is available in your country.
+To pay for apps, extensions or browser themes, you need a Google Payments account.
+Check if Google Payments is available in your country.

 Chrome Web Store will automatically show the store based on your Chrome browser language and where you access the store from.